Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-In general, human annotation of claim-level ground truth is infeasible in our setting because verifying quantified claims (e.g., ``all reviews are positive'') may require reviewing every tuple in the relation---over 1,600 per dataset.
-Instead, the ground truth validity of each claim is determined with a reference implementation of \system, where each invocation of a semantic operator takes the majority vote from an ensemble of the three most capable LLMs available to us (Claude Opus 4.6~\cite{anthropic_2026_claude_opus_4_6}, Claude Opus 4.5~\cite{anthropic_2026_claude_opus_4_5}, and Gemini 3 Pro~\cite{gemini_3_pro}).
-Moreover, the reference implementation disables all optimizations, since some can degrade quality and early stopping prevents the capture of tuple-level ground truth labels for provenance and semantic operator quality evaluations.
+To curate a diverse and balanced benchmark, we start from these automatically decomposed claims.
+We use some directly, adapt others (e.g., recasting a reported proportion as a count, or negating a claim to obtain a false variant), and add manually written claims.
+In total, we obtain 32 claims that span all claim types described in Section~\ref{sec:claims}, with an even split between grounded and ungrounded claims.
+Table~\ref{tab:claims} shows a representative sample.
+In general, complete human annotation of claim-level ground truth is infeasible in our setting because verifying quantified claims (e.g., ``all reviews are positive'') may require reviewing every tuple in the relation---over 1,000 per dataset.
+Instead, the ground truth validity of each claim is determined with a reference implementation of \system\ that executes manually written verification queries.
+Each invocation of a semantic operator takes the majority vote from an ensemble of three strong LLMs spanning distinct families (Claude Opus 4.8~\cite{anthropic_2026_claude_opus_4_8}, GPT-5.5~\cite{openai_2026_gpt_5_5}, and Gemini 3.5 Flash~\cite{gemini_3_5_flash}).
+Moreover, the reference implementation disables all optimizations, since some can degrade quality and early stopping prevents capturing tuple-level labels for provenance and semantic operator quality evaluations.
+To evaluate agreement of the reference labels against an independent human reference, we first draw a stratified random sample of per-operator decisions (i.e., the ensemble's tuple-level filter and map outputs) covering all 26 distinct semantic operators in our benchmark.
+We then sample four decisions per operator, balanced across label values, for a total of 104 decisions.
+The first author, blind to the ensemble labels, annotates each sampled decision, and we measure agreement between the human and ensemble using exact match and Cohen's $\kappa$.
+The human and ensemble agree on 98.1\% of decisions (95\% Wilson CI $[0.93, 0.99]$; $\kappa = 0.96$).
+As an additional check, for claims whose verdict can be determined via a handful of tuples (e.g., $\exists$ or $\exists_{\ge k}$ with small $k$), we manually confirmed the ensemble's verdict: these checks agreed with the ensemble in every case.